ThomasTJdev/python_gdork_sqli/README.md

    This is just an activation of sqlmap with the bulk argument and no user interaction for validation of SQL injection.

- If you choose to save the results, the script will automate the process throughout the sections.

 **Stay safe and help the vulnerables**